mjschultz/django-tastefulpy/docs/interacting.rst

 Front Matter
 ============

-Tastypie tries to treat all clients & all serialization types as equally as possible.
+Tastefulpy tries to treat all clients & all serialization types as equally as possible.
 It also tries to be a good 'Net citizen & respects the HTTP method used as well as the ``Accepts`` headers sent.
-Between these two, you control all interactions with Tastypie through relatively few endpoints.
+Between these two, you control all interactions with Tastefulpy through relatively few endpoints.

 .. warning::